 The beach terminates with a low rocky headland and the Godrevy lighthouse on an island just off the coast. (of Virginia Woolfe’s To The Lighthouse fame).
 There is a very good chance of spotting seals at Godrevy.

-Godrevy is now managed by the National Trust in Cornwall.
+Godrevy Beach and the coastal path is now managed by the National Trust in Cornwall.

 Professional lifeguard cover from May to September, service located on Peter’s Point.

-Well equipped, pleasant cafe located in the car park
+- Well equipped, a pleasant cafe located in the car park